Acceptable Use Policy

 This policy applies to all users of the eLodgment system.

-eLodgment is to be used for the electronic lodgment of court documents in Federal Law proceedings (including non-family law Federal Circuit Court matters).
+eLodgment is to be used for the electronic lodgment of court documents in Federal Law proceedings (including non-family law Federal Circuit and Family Court of Australia matters).
 It may be used to lodge a document that will, if accepted for filing, commence a proceeding or to lodge documents in an existing proceeding.

 Users of eLodgment must use eLodgment for the purpose it is intended.